toddpresta/picture-frame-starter/README.md

-# B3D Picture FrameStarter Add-on
+# B3D Picture Frame Starter Add-on
 _A B3D learning project to create a simple picture frame starter add-on._

 Wanted to create a simple Blender 3D add-on as both a personal challenge and